robjm16/sample_projects_and_articles/README.md

 ## Scaling Company Chatbots with Vector Databases

-This [article]() **UPDATE LINK** covers the central role vector databases play in scaling domain-specific chatbots.
-With these chatbots, companies can leverage ChatGPT's extraordinary natural language capabilities while limiting its answers to company-specific documents and information.
-This is achieved using an approach called retrieval-based augmentation.
+This [article](retrieval_based_chatbot_MASTER1.md) discusses the role of vector databases in domain-specific chatbots.
+Companies can use such chatbots to leverage ChatGPT's extraordinary natural language capabilities while limiting answers to company-specific documents and information.
+This specificity is achieved using an approach called retrieval-based augmentation.
 The article covers integration with Pinecone, a cloud-based vector database provider.
 It includes code excerpted from an end-to-end Jupyter [notebook]() **UPDATE LINK**.
-See next two items below for other examples of customized chatbots (without vector database integration).
+See the next two items below for other examples of customized chatbots (without vector database integration).

 ## Voice-Enabled Therapist Chatbot